Atlas3DSS/Simple_Chroma_Interface/README.md

 ##Simple ChromaDB Interface for Collection creation, management, Embedding and built in QnA Tool
 This is a Python script that allows you to create a collection of text documents, add documents to the collection, and query the collection using OpenAI's GPT-3.5 model.
-The script uses ChromaDB as the document database and OpenAI's API to generate embeddings and perform question-answering.
+The script uses ChromaDB as the document database and embedding generator and uses OpenAI's API to perform chat style question-answering.

 Getting Started
 To use this tool, you will need to have the following: